Lakai Limited Footwear: Developments

-In June 2000, after filming together for Tranworld's Modus Operandi, Carroll asked Brandon Biebel to join Lakai.
+In June 2000, after filming together for Transworld's Modus Operandi, Carroll asked Brandon Biebel to join Lakai.
 In April 2001, Scott Johnston's debut pro model was released, and Danny Garcia joined the team.
 In November 2001, JJ Rousseau became Lakai's first official European rider.
 In March 2002, after waiting for almost a year for his existing shoe contract to expire, Lakai welcomed Marc Johnson to the team; his first pro model came out a little over one year later.
 Cairo Foster's first pro model came out in December 2003.
 In January 2004, Lucas Puig and JB Gillet joined the team, and with Rousseau officially formed the subgroup called "The French Connection".

 In May 2004, the first ever co-brand shoe with Girl Skateboards was released, paving the way for several more notable collaborations, including the series "The Art Dump", "Dominion", "Wrench Pilot", "The Quiet Life", and "Where the Wild Things Are".
 In May 2005, Guy Mariano joined Lakai after a long hiatus from skateboarding.
 Jesus Fernandez also joined the team, as well as Brits, Nick Jensen, and Danny Brady, who were dubbed "The Royal Family".
 In September 2005, Alex Olson, the son of veteran pro skateboarder Steve Olson, became Lakai's first amateur in almost five years.
 After months of speculation, Eric Koston joined Lakai in May 2006.

 In July 2006, Danny Garcia was the first skateboarder to leave Lakai, and moved onto his next shoes sponsor, éS Footwear.
 Mike Mo was officially announced as a team amateur (AM) in August 2006, and Guy Mariano received his first pro model shoe.
 Eric Koston's pro models released in December 2006.
 In January 2007, Scott Johnston joined the Lakai design team, beginning his transition from professional skater to footwear designer.
 Johnston told ESPN: "... that was my plan, to end on a good note and not bleed this career dry the way some guys do by not letting it go.
 Skating was so good to me, and I want to be good to it and not be one of those guys that won't go away.
 I still skate, I don't need to get paid for it, though."
 In May 2007, Brandon Biebel's first signature shoe was released; in August, Independent Trucks partnered with Lakai to release their first footwear collaboration ever, the "Koston Select / Independent Limited Edition".
 In November 2007, Lakai released its first full-length video, Fully Flared.